Leuchtfeuer/mautic-DeleteContactHistory/README.md

 2. Enable plugin

 ## Features
-Adds campaign action to remove the following data
+Adds campaign action to remove the following data of the contact in the campaign
-* Clear all page hits
+* Clear all the page hits
-* Clear all assets downloads
+* Clear all the assets downloads
-* Clear all Focus Item stats
+* Clear all the Focus Item stats
-* Clea all email open & link clicks
+* Clear all the email open & link clicks
 * All (of the above)

 ### Author